Dr Jessica DaviesLecturer in Sustainability

 Sustainable soils and business

-Jess is interested in working with corporations and policy makers to embed this science into decision-making cycles and co-design more sustainable solutions for businesses, societies and our planet.
+Jess is interested in working with corporations and policy makers to co-design more sustainable solutions for businesses, societies and our planet.
 Businesses are key actors in soil management: agricultural industries directly influence soil, but many major corporations indirectly influence soils through acquisition of raw materials in their supply chains.
 How supply chains influence soil sustainability and its links to food, water, climate and ecosystems is a complex and critical knowledge gap for science, business and governance.

 Selected Publications Show all 12 publications